-Mexico does in fact have a 390 peso exit fee if you stay over 7 days in the country.
+The Mexico exit tax is not a scam – you must pay 390 pesos / $18.25 if you stay over 7 days regardless of if you have a Mexico tourist visa.
 Find out if you already paid it, how to pay it if you didn’t, and how to avoid paying it again.

 Paying the Mexico Exit Fee

-- Mexico Exit Fee Payment: At a bank, or included with your flight
+- Mexico Exit Tax Payment: At a bank, or included with your flight

 - Proof of Payment: An official receipt from a bank, or itemized flight receipt

 Did you enjoy reading Mexico Exit Fee via Land Border Crossings?